F

 Feb 25, 2026

-It’s hard to get optimizers right.
+Another entry in the Toy Optimizer series.
+It’s hard to get compiler optimizers right.
 Even if you build up a painstaking test suite by hand, you will likely miss corner cases, especially corner cases at the interactions of multiple components or multiple optimization passes.
 I wanted to see if I could write a fuzzer to catch some of these bugs automatically.
-But a fuzzer alone isn’t much use without some correctness oracle—in this case, we want a
+But a fuzzer alone isn’t much use with

 • Type-based alias analysis in the Toy Optimizer